LubinKerhuel/hugo/content/post/pitot-build/index.md

 ## Principle

 A Pitot-Darcy tube is an air speed sensor commonly used in aviation.
 It consists of a tube pointing in the forward direction.
-When the sensor moves forward a stop pressure appears at its tip.
-The differential pressure is measured between the tip of the tube and the ambient pressure.
+When the sensor moves forward a stop pressure $P\_t$ appears at its tip.
+The differential pressure $P\_{diff}$ is measured between the tip of the tube $P\_t$ and the ambient pressure $P\_s$.
 One variant named from its inventor Prandtl tube has static air ports directly on the side of the tube.

-The pressure measured is the square of the air-speed : $P_t = P_s + \frac{1}{2}\rho v^2$ where $ P_t $ and $P_s$ are the pressure in Pa, $\rho$ is the fluid density constant typically in $[1.14 \ 1.34]$ depending on temperature & altitude, and $v$ the air-speed in $m.s^{-1}$.
+The pressure measured is the square of the air-speed : $P_t = P_s + \frac{1}{2}\rho v^2$ where $ P_t $ and $P_s$ are measured in Pascal unit (Pa). $\rho$ is the air density constant typically in $[1.14 \ 1.34]$ depending on temperature & altitude. $v$ is the air-speed in $m.s^{-1}$.
 The differential pressure measured is $P\_{diff} = P_t - P_s = \frac{1}{2}\rho v^2$

 ## Prandtl tube

 Prandtl tube is made of an inner tube placed within an outer tube.
 At their tip, both tubes are centered.
-Space between the two tubes is hermetically filled in with an epoxy adhesive (Araldite or equivalent) on few mm near the tip.
+Space between the two tubes is filled-in with an epoxy adhesive (Araldite or equivalent) on few mm near the tip.
 The side of the outer tube is drilled to sense the static pressure.
-At the bottom, the inner tube which is longer act as a connector for the dynamic pressure sensor and a tiny tube is added next to create another connector to the static pressure which lies in the empty space between the two tube.
+At the bottom, the inner tube which is longer act as a connector for the dynamic pressure sensor and third short tube is added to create a connector to the static pressure area which lies in the empty space between the two tube.

-The static pressure holes should be placed at a minimum distance from the tip due to airflow perturbations.
-A distance 4 times the diameter of the outer tube is retains here.
+The static pressure holes must be drilled at a minimum distance from the tube tip where airflow perturbations are reduced.
+A distance 4 times the diameter (d=4mm)of the outer tube is retains here (16mm).
+Four 1mm holes were drilled with a dremel hand tool.
+The three tubes are presented on the figure below.

-First test was done using brass tube.
-Inner tube is 1mm inside, 2mm outside.
-Outer tube was 3mm inside, 4mm outside.
-A lighter Pitot tube was tested using one inner brass tube (1mm/2mm) with a carbon outer tube (3mm/5mm).
+First test was done using brass tubes.
+Inner tube width is 2/1mm (outside/inside) and outer tube is 4/3mm.

 {{< figure
 src="/img/pitot-darcy-prandtl-build-brasstubes.jpg"
 link="/img/pitot-darcy-prandtl-build-brasstubes.jpg"
 width="80%"
-title="Brass inner and outer tubes composing the pitot tube." caption="Tube alfer from Leroy Merlin.
+title="Brass inner and outer tubes used to build the DIY Pitot tube." caption="Tube alfer from Leroy Merlin.
 Inner tube is 2mm/1mm.
-Outer tube is 4mm/3mm (d=4mm).
-Outer tube length is m=86mm (21d).
-Four 1mm width holes are at l=16mm (4d) from the tip." numbered="true"
+Outer tube is 4mm/3mm.
+Outer tube length is m=86mm.
+Four 1mm holes are drilled at l=16mm from the tip." numbered="true"
 >}}

 References:

 - [report](http://naca.central.cranfield.ac.uk/reports/1957/naca-report-1303.pdf) by W.Gracey on the impact of the various shape on the measurement.
-- [report (french)](https://www.planete-sciences.org/espace/IMG/pdf/tube_de_pitot.pdf) from ANSTJ with general information on pitot sensor.
+- [report (french)](https://www.planete-sciences.org/espace/IMG/pdf/tube_de_pitot.pdf) from ANSTJ with general information on Pitot sensor.
-- [website (French)](http://voiletech.free.fr/skyassistant/pitot.htm) from Rémi Bourgin with experimental pitot tube for RC plane
+- [website (French)](http://voiletech.free.fr/skyassistant/Pitot.htm) from Rémi Bourgin with experimental Pitot tube for RC plane

 <!-- Tube laiton macif (alfer) au Leroy Merlin;